revault/practical-revault/messages.md

 #### `finalized_spends`

 The response to a `get_final_spend_requests`.
-Returns an arbitrarily-sized (can be 0) array of objects detailing a finalized (ie with a fully-signed spend transaction) spending request.
+Returns an arbitrarily-sized (can be 0) array of objects detailing a finalized (i.e. with a fully-signed spend transaction) spending request.

 ```json